mdenson-dayspring/dotfiles/README.md

 get it to happen so it just still has the default command prompt.
 Bleh!

-Or how about another example, I work with some old boxes and some of them have this command line act like VI instead of Emacs (as God intended, thanks a lot Jason!).
+Or how about another example, I work with some old boxes and some of them have this command line act like VI (instead of Emacs as God intended), thanks a lot Jason!.
 So my Ctrl-R to search through old commands doesn’t just work.
 So in this case it is a simple one line change, but it irks me just the same.